 Statnett is the system operator of the Norwegian power system, owning and operating the transmission grid, providing reliable and sustainable power supply at all times.
 Their REEF representative is Hilde Tonne, CEO.

 Tennet is the first cross-border TSO in Europe and is operating and expanding the Dutch and large parts of the German electricity grid.
-TenneT-CEO Manon van Beek is also the current REEF chair.
+Their REEF-representative is Manon van Beek, CEO.

 The Roundtable of European Energy Industrialists (hereafter: Roundtable) supports the development of an integrated energy market for electricity in Europe by developing, where necessary, the network of interconnectors and appropriate market mechanisms and the maximum integration of renewable sources of energy.